samples of work

 For additional information on the museum’s notebooks and kits, visit ncmuseumofhistory.org/learning/educators/history-in-a-box (note that I am not an editor for the website ncmuseumofhistory.org).

 African Americans in North Carolina is the first in a new Educator Notebook series at the North Carolina Museum of History.
 The two files listed below provide a substantive review (A note about teaching enslavement – ver1,hilited) of some introductory text to the volume and a collaborative writing sample (Jim Crow Days – AANC 6-Intro) that introduces the Jim Crow concept to teachers.
 My role for the writing sample was to research background information and write the text, which was then reviewed and revised with team input.
+You’ll also find two examples of lesson plans for the notebook, which I edited for the team and formatted for consistency.

 - Substantive review: A note about teaching enslavement – ver1,hilited